jbogdani/BraDyCMS/docs/tmpl_html.md

 #### loginForm(css)
 Returns well formatted html and javascript (jquery is required and should be already loaded) code to securely perform a login action
 - **css** object, optional.
 An object containing several css classes to use for the form output.
-The following options are sypported
+The following options are supported
   - css.form: class to apply to main form element
   - css.error: class to apply to error text container
   - css.email_cont: class to apply to email input container